includeos/mothership_documentation/Using-mothership.rst

 2. Build your image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are running Mothership with the native builder, you need to have IncludeOS installed on your machine.
-The IncludeOS documentation can be found `here <https://includeos.readthedocs.io>`__.

 **Go to the Images page**

 Here you will see that your newly created NaCl is displayed in the drop-down list: